osrf/subt/submitted_models/cerberus_kolibri_sensor_config_1/specifications.md

 <!-- This is a Markdown description of a robot model submitted for inclusion in the DARPA Subterranean Challenge Technology Repository -->

 # CERBERUS-Kolibri
-This specifications.md file is a description and proof of virtual model validation for the CERBERUS Kolibri heavy omnidirectional tri-copter with Sensor Configuration 1.
+This specifications.md file is a description and proof of virtual model validation for the CERBERUS Kolibri omnidirectional tri-copter with Sensor Configuration 1.
 This robot may be launched using a `roslaunch` command with the variable name `CERBERUS_KOLIBRI_SENSOR_CONFIG_1`.

 ## Description
-The Kolibri is a heavy autonomous omnidirectional tricopter for mapping with 6 cameras and an OS-0 lidar.
+The Kolibri is an autonomous omnidirectional tricopter for mapping with 6 cameras and an OS-0 lidar.
 The platform is a customized version of a Voliro - a novel third-party OMAV, that we customized with a state-of-the-art autonomy stack.

 ## Usage Instructions
 Install the SubT workspace according to https://github.com/osrf/subt/wiki/Catkin%20System%20Setup